 Stopping Unwanted Medical Treatment

-Treatments for certain health conditions or to prolong life, such as use of a ventilator, a feeding tube, IV hydration, antibiotics or other medications and cardiopulmonary resuscitation (CPR), can be refused or stopped at any time.
+Treatments for certain health conditions or to prolong life, such as dialysis, use of a ventilator, a feeding tube, IV hydration, antibiotics or other medications and cardiopulmonary resuscitation (CPR), can be refused or stopped at any time.

 Sometimes, more treatment is helpful, but it can also unnecessarily prolong the dying process and increase suffering without improving quality of life.